Tomjohnsonellis/Learning-Log/January/README.md

 A better day, waking up early and going for a walk really does set the day in motion for me.
 Today on the Udemy course I covered downsampling, there's a lot of data to churn through with stock prices and a lot of it is more noise than signal, downsampling allows us to group the data in some way e.g. weekly, monthly, 30 Mins.

+##### 25/01/2023
+Hoo!
+Been rather busy with OpenUni stuff lately, it's currently "Freshers Fortnight" and there are a bunch of introductory MSTeams meetings, I've also been trying to change my working hours as I'm currently working weekends from ~7PM to 2AM, it's not great.
+Today I went over Classes in python, they're very useful for more complex projects and an important thing to understand going forward.
+Apparantly I need to make a sundial for the OU access module, should be easy enough, but I need to focus and reflect on *why* I'm doing the steps in it, I have a tendancy to just power through tasks without considering why they are useful or what skills they are developing, a tendancy I hope to change over my time studying.